Rukshar Dhillon

-Life
+Early life and career

 Rukshar Dhillon was born in London and is of Punjabi descent.
 She was brought up in Goa and her family is now settled in Bangalore.
-She graduated in fashion designing.
+She graduated with a degree in fashion design.

 Dhillon began her film career with Run Antony opposite Vinay Rajkumar, grandson of actor Dr. Rajkumar.
 The film was a romantic-thriller written and directed by director Raghu Shastry.The Times of India reviewed the movie and gave her special mentions.
 The newspaper stated, "Rukshar excels in her role".